khulnasoft/integrations-core/kafka_consumer/README.md

 Depending on your Kafka cluster's Kerberos setup, you may need to configure the following:

-* Kafka client configured for the Datadog Agent to connect to the Kafka broker.
+* Kafka client configured for the Khulnasoft Agent to connect to the Kafka broker.
 The Kafka client should be added as a Kerberos principal and added to a Kerberos keytab.
 The Kafka client should also have a valid kerberos ticket.
 * TLS certificate to authenticate a secure connection to the Kafka broker.
   * If JKS keystore is used, a certificate needs to be exported from the keystore and the file path should be configured with the applicable `tls_cert` and/or `tls_ca_cert` options.
   * If a private key is required to authenticate the certificate, it should be configured with the `tls_private_key` option.
 If applicable, the private key password should be configured with the `tls_private_key_password`.
 * `KRB5_CLIENT_KTNAME` environment variable pointing to the Kafka client's Kerberos keytab location if it differs from the default path (for example, `KRB5_CLIENT_KTNAME=/etc/krb5.keytab`)
 * `KRB5CCNAME` environment variable pointing to the Kafka client's Kerberos credentials ticket cache if it differs from the default path (for example, `KRB5CCNAME=/tmp/krb5cc_xxx`)
-* If the Datadog Agent is unable to access the environment variables, configure the environment variables in a Datadog Agent service configuration override file for your operating system.
-The procedure for modifying the Datadog Agent service unit file may vary for different Linux operating systems.
+* If the Khulnasoft Agent is unable to access the environment variables, configure the environment variables in a Khulnasoft Agent service configuration override file for your operating system.
+The procedure for modifying the Khulnasoft Agent service unit file may vary for different Linux operating systems.
 For example, in a Linux `systemd` environment:

 **Linux Systemd Example**